abdibehzad96/abdibehzad96.github.io/README.md

 - Designed and implemented a low-voltage 2kW back-to-back converter.

 ## Recent Projects
-### Heterogeneous Decision-Aware Attention Graph Transformer for Vehicles Trajectory Prediction
+### Heterogeneous Decision-Aware Attention Graph Transformer for Vehicle Trajectory Prediction
 - Predicting the trajectory of vehicles using deep learning models on a locally collected dataset and SinD public dataset.
 - [Github repo](https://github.com/abdibehzad96/HDAAGT.git)